 Meth is bad news no matter which way you look at it—or use it.
 This powerful and highly addictive psychoactive stimulant is known for ruining lives and turning its users into unrecognizable shells of their former selves in just a few short years.
-However, the way a person uses meth can change how the drug affects you and the potential health complications you experience down the line.
-In this article, we’ll look at the differences between smoking meth versus snorting it, and which method is more dangerous than the other.
+However, the way a person uses meth matters a lot.
+Depending on whether you snort, smoke, inject, or ingest orally, can affect how strongly you feel it, how quickly the effects take hold (and how long they last), as well as any potential health complications you might experience down the line.
+In this article, we’ll look at the differences between smoking meth versus snorting it, and whether one method is more dangerous than the other.

 Inhalation Meth Use (Smoking)

-Smoking is the most common route of administration for methamphetamine, one reason is that this method of use is fairly simple.
-Only requiring a small pipe known as a “flute” and a lighter—two items that are widely accessible—users smoke the naturally occurring crystal form of the substance.
+Smoking is the most common route of administration for methamphetamine.
+The main reason why is that this method of use is fairly simple to carry out.
+It only requires a small pipe known as a “flute” and a lighter—two items that both are inexpensive and widely accessible.
+Another reason why smoking meth is the most common way it’s used is that this method can work with various forms of meth, including “ice” or crystal meth, as well as the more common powdered form, which is the least pure and also the least expensive.

-Using meth in this way is ultra fast-acting, entering the bloodstream through vapors and only needing a few seconds to take effect.
+Using meth in this way is ultra fast-acting.
+Smoking allows the drug to quickly enter the bloodstream through vapors and only takes a few seconds for the meth to take effect.
 When it does, the result is an intense high often referred to as a “rush” or “flash”.
-The effects of smoking meth are short-lived, however.
+These feelings are short-lived, however.
 Although extremely pleasurable, this high only lasts a few minutes.

 The Risks of Smoking Meth

-Other risks include the transmission of HIV or hepatitis C. The nature of smoking meth can result in blisters and cracks in and around the mouth which in turn, can cause blood to get onto the mouthpiece.
-Pipes are often shared with other meth users and this is where the danger of transmission lies.
+Other risks include the transmission of HIV or hepatitis C if the pipe of “flute” is shared with others (as it often is).
+The nature of smoking meth can result in blisters and cracks in and around the mouth which in turn, can cause blood to get onto the mouthpiece.
+One of the most important means of harm prevention for using meth is to always use your own stem and mouthpiece.

 Bodily damage aside, smoking also poses another unique risk.
-Users tend to consume higher quantities of meth than they would via any of the other methods, which greatly increases the likelihood that a person will overdose.
+Users tend to consume higher quantities of meth than they would via any of the other methods.
+As such, smoking meth greatly increases the likelihood that a person will overdose.
 It is for this same reason that smoking meth is the most likely method to result in meth addiction.

 Intranasal Meth Use (Snorting)

-The act of snorting meth is also a common method of use and is often the way new users are introduced to the drug.
+Snorting meth is another common method of use and is often the way new users are introduced to the drug.
 It requires no other equipment other than the powder form of methamphetamine and some sort of hollow object for controlling the path of the powder such as a straw or a rolled-up dollar bill.

 Snorting meth takes a few minutes to take effect, typically between 3-5 minutes.
 The effects aren’t as intense as smoking, but the trade-off is a much longer-lasting, albeit weaker, high that lasts anywhere from 15-20 minutes.